mratsim/blocksmith/rewinder.md

   and which
 - Retrieving Eth1Data
 - Produce the BeaconBlock
-- Send the unsigned block to the KeySigning process
+- Send the unsigned block to the SecretKeyService process
 - Retrieve the newly signed block and its slashing protection status
 - Add it to the HotDB
 - Add it to the fork choice
 - SSZ Dump it

-This is completely non-blocking compared to the current NBC implementation.
+This is will not block the Chronos timer thread compared to the current NBC implementation.
 It also avoids rewinding in both `handleProposal` (via `getProposer`) and `proposeBlock`.

 #### Current limitations